-Esrone McDaniels serves as the Vice President of Tidal Basin Caribe, LLC and has more than 22 years of experience managing and leading more than $2 billion in federal, state, and local disaster recovery housing programs throughout Puerto Rico, Florida, Louisiana, New York and Texas.
+Mr. McDaniels, MPA, serves as the Chief Operating Officer (COO) of Government Services for Tidal Basin.
+He helps drive corporate operational objectives for extensive and sustainable growth and supports operations to successfully deliver programs and projects.
+He has more than 23 years of experience managing and leading more than $3.5 billion in federal, state, and local disaster recovery housing, community development, and infrastructure programs throughout Puerto Rico, Florida, Louisiana, New York, and Texas.

-Prior to joining Tidal Basin, Esrone served in key governmental and consulting leadership roles with disaster management and engineering consulting firms.
-He has a deep understanding of the regulatory framework governing The Department of Housing and Urban Development’s (HUD) Community Development Block Grant – Disaster Recovery (CDBG-DR) program and the nuances associated with implementation and compliance.
-Esrone not only understands the complexities of executing statewide housing programs but also the necessity in working directly with local governments to support their local community development and recovery needs on the ground.
+Before joining Tidal Basin, Esrone served in key governmental and consulting leadership roles with disaster management and engineering consulting firms.
+He deeply understands the regulatory framework governing The Department of Housing and Urban Development’s (HUD) Community Development Block Grant – Disaster Recovery (CDBG-DR) program and the nuances associated with implementation and compliance.
+Esrone not only understands the complexities of executing statewide housing, community development, and infrastructure programs, but he also understands the necessity of working directly with local governments to support their local community development and recovery needs on the ground.

 - Program Manager – Puerto Rico Department of Housing’s $3.2 billion CDBG-DR Housing Repair, Reconstruction and Relocation (R3) Program (one of 4 program managers)

 - Deputy Project Director of Policy and Compliance – Puerto Rico Department of Housing’s $1.5 billion FEMA Sheltering and Temporary Essential Power (STEP) program, aka “Tu Hogar Renace”